 - Avoid writing code that has been written countless times already

-- Give your apps a rich CMS architecture to support common tasks
+- Give your apps a rich CMS and eCommerce architecture

 - Use best practices

 You can think of Factor as a system that brings together the following:

 - Build System and CLI for managing your app

 Dashboard and Page/Post Management System (optional)